BartoszPiotrowski/lean-premise-selection/README.md

 theorem at hand.
 The user may also extract their own training data and train their own machine learning model for premise selection.

+# Getting started

+Make sure that elan is installed.

 # Building the widget

 In order to see the interactive list of premises you need to